VirInvictus/getMusic/spec.md

 ## 1. Mission Statement

-getMusic is a CLI toolkit for music collectors who manage their own libraries outside of any player's database.
+Lattice is a CLI toolkit for music collectors who manage their own libraries outside of any player's database.
 It reads tags directly via mutagen — player-agnostic by design.
 Every operation works from the filesystem and embedded metadata, not from a proprietary database or cloud service.